Mileage Tax Deduction for Gig Drivers in 2026: The Complete Guide for Uber, Lyft, DoorDash & Delivery Drivers

 How much is the IRS mileage rate for 2026?

-The IRS standard mileage rate for business use is 72.5 cents per mile for 2026, up from 70 cents per mile in 2025.
+The IRS standard mileage rate for business use is 72.5 cents per mile for 2026 (estimated; verify the current rate at IRS.gov), up from 70 cents per mile in 2025.
 This rate covers gas, insurance, depreciation, maintenance, and registration.
 As a gig driver for Uber, Lyft, DoorDash, or any other platform, every business mile you drive can be deducted at this rate.

 Can Uber and Lyft drivers deduct miles driven without a passenger?